CXCYGZF-UESTC/NLP-textClassification/README.md

 # Text Classification for High School Exam Questions
 ---
 ## Highlights:
-1. This is a multi-class text classification (sentence classification) problem.
+1. This is a **multi-class text classification (document classification)** problem.
-2. The purpose of this project is to classify High School Exam Questions into some classes and the number of classes is related to the data set.
+2. The purpose of this project is to classify High School Exam Questions into some classes and **the number of classes is related to the data set**.

 ## demands:
-1. You can solve this problem with a variety of machine learning algorithms.
+1. You can solve this problem with a variety of **machine learning** algorithms.
-2. The evaluation method is mainly based on precision and recall.
+2. The evaluation method is mainly based on **precision and recall**.

 ## Data: